Helping You Turn Internet Randos into Subscribers Addicted to Throwing Fistfuls of Cash at you on Repeat

 Don’t just throw random apps or tools together.
 Think about your ideal subscriber.

-Then tailor this guide to just for her.
+Then tailor this guide to them.

 Fashion Bloggers – 7 Winter Pieces All Pear Size Ladies Must Have